webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Controls-Gravity.md

 ---
 aliases:
-  - Controls Gravity
+- "Controls Gravity"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Controls Gravity
-collection: Foci
-kind: Compendium
 ---

 ## Controls Gravity
 You can sway the attraction of gravity itself.